ibm-cloud-docs/text-to-speech/http.md

   </tr>
 </table>

 If you omit the `customization_id` parameter, the method returns JSON output for the specified voice that is identical to the information returned for a voice by the `GET /v1/voices` method.
-If you specify a `customization_id`, the output includes an additional `customization` field.
-This field shows a `Customization` object that provides information about the specified custom voice model.
+If you specify a `customization_id`, the output includes an additional `customization` field that provides information about the specified custom voice model.

 ```javascript
 {